-8 Vaporwave Tips That Will Help You Making Dope Vaporwave Music
+8 Vaporwave Tips That Will Help You Make Dope Vaporwave Music

 What is non-destructive editing?
 Simply put, it is editing audio within a DAW without destroying the original audio file.
 Why is non-destructive editing important?
 As changes are made to the audio file, non-destructive editing allows for layering effects while keeping the ability to turn each effect on and off independent of the other effects.
 The effects can also be toggled in real-time, compared to destructive editing, which requires time to render the effect before hearing it.